umiddelb/armhf/ubuntu-core/README.md

 on your ARMv7 device within less then five minutes.
 Each subdirectory has this collection of scripts:

 - ubuntu-core-00.sh: set up u-boot, partition & format the boot device, do the correct mounts
-- ubuntu-core-01.sh: unpacks the Ubuntu Core userland, prepare the chroot environment
+- ubuntu-core-01.sh: unpacks the Ubuntu Core userland, prepare and jump into the chroot environment
 - ubuntu-core-02.sh: (invoked by ubuntu-core-01.sh) customize the userland, install gcc4.9, install the kernel image
 - ubuntu-docker-00.sh: setup docker in the newly booted environment (doesn't work in chroot)